 In 18 CE, Artabanus sent envoys to the Roman prince Germanicus, who was visiting the eastern provinces of the Roman Empire, to complain about Vonones' interference, and Germanicus sent Vonones to Pompeiopolis in Cilicia.note[Tacitus, Annals 2.58.]
 When Vonones tried to escape (19 CE), he was killed by his guards.note[Tacitus, Annals 2.68.]

 Affairs in Armenia

-In 35 CE, Artabanus installed his son Arsaces as king of Armenia, expelling the pro-Roman king Vonones.
-As a countermeasure, the new Roman governor in Syria, Lucius Vitellius, invited Mithradates, a brother of the king of the Caucasian state of Iberia, to seize the Armenian throne.
+In 34 CE, after the death of Artaxias III Zeno of Armenia, Artabanus installed his son Arsaces as king of Armenia.
+As a countermeasure, the new Roman governor in Syria, Lucius Vitellius, invited Mithridates, a brother of the king of the West-Caucasian state of Iberia (modern Georgia), to seize the Armenian throne.
 The result was a full-scale war between the Armenians and Iberians, in which nomads from Central Eurasia played a role as well.
 When Artabanus of Parthia tried to intervene, Vitellius ordered his legions (III Gallica, VI Ferrata, X Fretensis and XII Fulminata) to prepare for war (late 35?).

 However, the new ruler hesitated too long and gave his rival, Artabanus II, who had found hospitality with king Izates of Adiabene, a second chance: using Scythian mercenaries, he marched on Seleucia and forced Tiridates to return to Vitellius, who could not intervene because there were problems in the south.